Aliens Versus Predator (1999 video game): Source code release

 In 2001, on end-of-support and end-of-life of the game, Rebellion Developments released the game's source code and tools to public to allow the game community further support of the game.
 Following the source code release, the game was unofficially ported to Linux and hosted at icculus.org in 2001, Xbox in 2009 and for PlayStation Vita in 2020.
 Also an unofficial patch project for the PC version exists, based on the source code.

 Re-release

-On 15 January 2010, after several years of unavailability, Aliens Versus Predator was commercially re-released under the title Aliens Versus Predator Classic 2000.
+On 15 January 2010, after several years of commercial unavailability, Aliens Versus Predator was commercially re-released under the title Aliens Versus Predator Classic 2000.
 This version of the game has been updated to work on modern computers, as well as support for the Xbox 360 controllers.
 Moreover, this release includes all the levels from the Gold Edition and the extra content of the Millennium Expansion Pack.
 Supporting only single player initially, multiplayer functionality has since been added.
 This release can be purchased either through Valve's Steam digital distribution service, through Green Man Gaming, or through GOG.com where it started as a free giveaway.
 A patch released on 19 January 2010 added proper widescreen support, optional unlimited saves, a locked frame rate, mouse improvements, and other updates to the game.
 At one point it was available through the now-defunct game streaming service OnLive.